Protests have been taking place in Hong Kong for many months now.

 Hong Kong is also seen as an important global centre for banking and industry.

 For many years, Hong Kong was run by the UK as a part of the former British Empire.

 That was until 1997, when control of the city was handed over to China.

 But a special agreement with China - called "one country, two systems" - was created to make sure that Hong Kong had some independence from China.

 This means that the city has its own laws, its own courts and its residents enjoy certain freedoms unavailable to people who live in mainland China.

-However, protestors feel that a new law called the Extradition Bill is designed to give more control over Hong Kong back to China.
+However, protesters felt that the new law called the Extradition Bill (which was scrapped) had been designed to give more control over Hong Kong back to China.

-They want to keep their independence from the Chinese government, and they believe that Chief Executive Carrie Lam is looking to create a closer relationship with China.
+They want to keep their independence from the Chinese government, and believed that Chief Executive Carrie Lam was looking to create a closer relationship with China.

 Now despite the fact that the bill has been scrapped some people are still protesting against China's influence in Hong Kong.